 Lenders will take into account all your credit cards, overdrafts and loans when they’re making a decision about lending to you.
-They’ll want to know that once you’ve paid your debts off every month, you’ll have enough left over to pay your mortgage, so reducing debts or paying them off completely, if you’re able to, could improve your chances of getting a mortgage.
+They’ll want to know that once you’ve paid your debts off every month, you’ll have enough left over to pay your mortgage.
+So, reducing debts - or paying them off completely if you’re able to - could improve your chances of getting a mortgage.

 What lenders don’t want to see are maxed-out credit cards or that you survive off your overdraft, because it might look as though you’re already living at the edge of your means.

 Your credit report shows lenders if you have a good history of repaying debt – or not.
 And they’ll definitely be checking it.
-Your report displays the last six years’ worth of credit cards, loans, mortgages, overdrafts and it might show some of your old utility bills too.
+Your report displays the last six years’ worth of credit cards, loans, mortgages, overdrafts and it might show some of your old utility and mobile phone bills too.
 It will also highlight missed and late payments, which will impact their decision to offer you a loan.